DataCody/binaryville-etl-fabric/README.md

-# Real-World Project Case Study
+# Binaryville Global Data Lakehouse (Microsoft Fabric)
 ## Introduction to the Problem

 Our client, Binaryville, is a multinational retailer operating in 27 countries, with over 11,000 stores and a strong e-commerce presence.
 Because they generate enormous amounts of data daily, they face challenges in consolidating and analyzing it efficiently, which leads to missed business opportunities and operational inefficiencies.